Nancy Potter House opens its doors to the Community

-Our new Treatment Rooms are open for nail clipping clinics and reflexology sessions; the Laundry and Sewing service is up and running for collection and delivery of service washes and ironing or for repairs and alterations, or you can bring in your own washing and make use of the coin operated machines; the community cafe seats 74 with additional outdoor seating.
+Our new treatment room is open for nail clipping clinics and reflexology sessions; the Laundry and Sewing service is up and running for collection and delivery of service washes and ironing or for repairs and alterations, or you can bring in your own washing and make use of the coin operated machines; the community cafe seats 74 with additional outdoor seating.
+For more information on any of the services we provide, please don’t hesitate to contact us, on 01392 879009.

-A new Needlecraft Group starting up on Thurs 5th July 2.30pm – 3.30pm.
+A new Needlecraft Group started on Thursday 5th July 2018 from 2.30pm – 3.30pm.
 All are welcome, from beginners to advanced skills levels.
-First project is to create 1914-1918 remembrance banners/make poppies for Topsham’s Charter Day celebrations.
-Come along to see, do, learn or just to join a friendly for a cuppa and a chat.
+First project the Needlecraft Group created a 1914-1918 remembrance banner/made poppies for Topsham’s Charter Day celebrations.
+Come along every Thursday to see, do, learn or just to join a friendly for a cuppa and a chat.

 Friendship Group meet on Tuesday 13th & Tuesday 27th November 10.30am till 12pm (50p per person for teas, coffees or squash.)

 For a tasty two course meal and friendly company why not join us on Mondays and Thursdays 12.00 – 1.30pm every week at our regular Lunch Club (just £7.50 for main meal and dessert).

-Join us to experience fun, laughs and good company at a Goldies Sing Along session on Mon 16th July at 11am.
+Join us to experience fun, laughs and good company at a Goldies Sing Along session with Mark Hansford on Wednesday 28th November and 19th December 2018 11am till 12pm.
 Singing along to 50s, 60’s & 70’s favourites (£2 donation to Goldies).